A tortoise’s eggs are normally buried in the sand or soil for an incubation period of 8-10 weeks.

 How Do Baby Tortoises Survive In The Wild?

-The chances of an individual baby tortoise surviving in the wild are slim.
-As small and delicate animals, they face harsh conditions and the prospect of being attacked by predators.
+The chances of an individual baby tortoise surviving in the wild are slim because they face harsh conditions and the prospect of being attacked by predators.

 Tortoises that are fortunate enough to survive to maturity do so by hiding under rocks or burrowing into the surrounding area’s sand, soil, or moss.